Sandbox

 Copy linkKey features

-• Support for all asset types: Create and control vehicles, batteries, and other asset types
+• Supports all asset types – Create and control vehicles, chargers, batteries, and more

-• Webhook integration: Monitor live updates and changes directly in the Sandbox UI
+• Webhook integration – Observe live updates directly in the Sandbox UI

 Copy linkWhy Sandbox?

-Developing for energy devices is inherently challenging due to:
+Developing for energy devices can be challenging due to:

 • Dependence on third-party hardware outside your control